-From very early in the morning, you will be able to notice how visitors line up to enter the Inca citadel.
-Many who are early in line do so to enjoy one of the hiking trails.
-In general, everyone seeks to enjoy the Huayna Picchu mountain.
-But there is a route that is not so busy and much less difficult, with equally impressive views.
+But there is a route that is less busy and much less difficult, with equally impressive views.
 We refer to Machu Picchu Mountain, one of the two mountains available to climb.
-If you are planning a trip to Machu Picchu, here we can show you some complimentary routes within your tour.
-Machu Travel Peru has prepared this article to be of help in everything you need to know about Machu Picchu mountain and other recognized treks.
+If you are planning a trip to Machu Picchu, we can show you some complimentary routes within your tour.

-Everything you need to know about hiking Machu Picchu mountain.
+Everything you need to know about hiking Machu Picchu mountain

 What is Machu Picchu mountain?

-The Machu Picchu mountain is 3,082 meters above sea level, 400 meters more than citadel altitude, and it’s located over the southwest corner of the Machu Picchu archaeological park.
-It’s in the Cusco Region, province of Urubamba, Machu Picchu district, and its hiking offer amazing alternative views of the Machu Picchu citadel.
-It is not usually as demanded by tourists as its adversary Huayna Picchu mountain route (Which is located in front of it).
+It is not usually as demanded by tourists as its adversary, the Huayna Picchu mountain route (located in front of it).
 But being less crowded, you could spend one of the best moments at the summit.
-You will be able to enjoy the incredible view of the citadel and its surrounding peaks.
+You can enjoy the incredible view of the citadel and its surrounding mountains.

-The Machu Picchu Mountain trek is considered moderately challenging.
-But most say that the effort is fully rewarded with a panoramic view even better than Huayna Picchu.
-It is the highest mountain in the entire Machu Picchu area.
-To be able to enjoy this hiking route, you will have to buy an extra ticket next to the one with your entrance.
-This can increase your budget for the Machu Picchu trip cost, but, believe us, in the end, it will all be worth it.
-And in the same way with the tickets to the citadel, it is advisable to reserve them in advance.
-The hike is optional but offers some wonderful views of the Inca citadel.
-You will be able to enjoy panoramic views of the sanctuary and the surrounding landscape.
-In Inca times, Inca priests were believed to perform rituals on the top of the mountain.
+To be able to enjoy this hiking route and reach the summit you will have to buy an extra ticket next to the one with your entrance.
+This can increase your budget for the Machu Picchu trip cost, but believe us, in the end, it will all be worth it.
+In the same way as the Citadel tickets, reserving them in advance is advisable.
+The hike is optional but offers some beautiful views of the Inca citadel.
+You can enjoy panoramic views of the sanctuary and the surrounding landscape.
+In Inca times, priests were believed to perform rituals on the top of the mountain.

 A brief history of the mountain

-The Machu Picchu Mountain was a site just as important as the citadel it accompanies.
-According to the studies of numerous academics, it was a very demanded path for the Incas.
-It is believed that it was used as a giant military checkpoint, where the citadel was protected against any threat from neighboring cultures.
-Although there is also some evidence of religious and spiritual ritual celebrations at the summit.
-Of course, all these are due to the Incas buildings found in the place.
+It is believed to be used as a giant military checkpoint, where the citadel was protected against any threat from neighboring cultures.
+However, there is also some evidence of religious and spiritual ritual celebrations at the summit.
+Of course, all these are due to the Inca buildings found in the place.

 The Hiking: Step by Step

-First, you have to follow the upper trail in the direction of the Caretakers Hut.
-The path is well signposted, so you can follow the small wooden signs.
+First, you have to follow the upper trail toward the Caretaker Hut.
+The path is well-signposted so that you can follow the minor wooden signs.
 It is the same path that leads to the Sun Gate in Machu Picchu (Inti Punku).
-You may even see those who chose to enjoy the Inca Trail entering from there.
-From the entrance of Machu Picchu to the checkpoint Caretakers Hut, it takes about 30 minutes.

 The path to the Mountain

-Unlike the route that leads to the mountain of Huayna Picchu, this hike is much simpler but more extensive.
-In addition, it does not present major difficulties since it is well signposted.
-After the guardhouse or checkpoint, the trail climbs evenly for an hour.
-As you gain altitude, the path gradually gets steeper.
-As you go you can begin to enjoy the wonderful views.
-Note that the closer to the base, the steeper the trail becomes.
 Also, the steps get narrower and more challenging.
 If you continue for another 30 minutes, you will see a stone entrance.
-Later you will find a small cabin where you can take refuge and take a breath.
-And finally the beautiful viewpoint with the views of the wonderful Machu Picchu map and its surroundings.
-Walking this trail lasts approximately 4 hours and is more than 1600 steps to the top of the mountain.
+Later, you will find a small cabin where you can take refuge and breathe.
+Finally, there is a beautiful viewpoint with views of the incredible Machu Picchu map and its surroundings.
+Walking this trail lasts approximately 4 hours and involves climbing more than 1600 steps to the top of the mountain.

 Is it difficult?